gbo999/Computer-Vision-for-Aquaculture-Monitoring-Robot/README.md

 ## 📄 License

-This project is licensed under the terms specified in the `LICENSE` file.
+This project is licensed under the **Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0)**.

+**What this means:**
+- ✅ **Research & Academic Use**: Free to use for research and educational purposes
+- ✅ **Modification & Distribution**: Can adapt and share the work
+- ❌ **Commercial Use**: Cannot use for commercial purposes without permission
+- 📝 **Attribution Required**: Must give proper credit to the original author

+For full license details, see the [`LICENSE`](LICENSE) file.
+For commercial licensing inquiries, please contact the copyright holder.

 ## 🙏 Acknowledgments